alschube/gnss-navigation-status/README.md

 $ source ~/.bashrc
 ```

-### __4. Additional Python Packages__
+### __4. Additional Python Package__
 ***
-In order to run the programm you also need some additional python packages to install:
+In order to run the programm you also need some additional python package to install:
 ```
-pip3 install sparkfun-qwiic
 pip3 install serial
 ```